ereekaj/kickstarter-analysis/README_Written_Report_E_Armani.md

 ![Outcomes Based on Goal](https://github.com/ereekaj/kickstarter-analysis/blob/main/Resources/Outcomes_vs_Goals.png)

 ### Challenges and Difficulties Encountered
 I did not encounter many challenges.
 I know excel pretty well and have worked with it in the past.
 I was a little rusty using it, but was able to get over that pretty quickly by going through the various exercises in BootCampSpot.
 I did make a mistake analyzing the outcomes based on goals initially.
 I first used the wrong column from kickstarter to make my calculations.
 I used the "Pledged" column instead of the "Goals" column.
-When my results and my line graph were way off from the example in the instructions, I re-evualated all of the inputs in the `COUNTIFS()` functions I used and discovered the error.
+When my results and my line graph were way off from the example in the instructions, I re-evaulated all of the inputs in the `COUNTIFS()` functions I used and discovered the error.

 ## Results